 Are elective surgeries being scheduled at Mount Sinai hospitals?

-As of June 9, 2020, the state of New York is now allowing elective surgeries which were halted due to the COVID-19 crisis to resume.
+The state of New York is now allowing elective surgeries which were halted due to the COVID-19 crisis.
 Elective surgeries can now take place at all Mount Sinai Health System hospitals, doctor’s offices, and ambulatory surgery centers.
 Teams from across the Health System are working to ensure a safe environment, so that patients can be confident in coming in to get the care they need.

 I want to know more; what are good sources of information?